nervosnetwork/rfcs/rfcs/0032-ckb-vm-version-selection/0032-ckb-vm-version-selection.md

 ## Acknowledgments

 The authors would like to thank Jan (@janx) and Xuejie (@xxuejie) for their comments and insightful suggestions.
-The members in the CKB Dev team also helped by participating the discussion and review.
-Boyu (@yangby-cryptape) is the major author of the code changes, and his experiments and feedbacks are essential to complete this document.
+The members of the CKB Dev team also helped by participating in the discussion and review.
+Boyu (@yangby-cryptape) is the primary author of the code changes, and his experiments and feedbacks are essential to complete this document.